 Q: Is chiropractic treatment safe for sciatica?

-A: When performed by licensed professionals, spinal manipulation and allied therapies are generally safe.
+A: When performed by licensed professionals, spinal manipulation and allied therapies are safe.
 Serious complications are rare; we screen carefully and coordinate with other providers if needed.
-(Verywell Health)

 Q: What if my leg is getting weaker or I can’t control my bladder?